firedrakeproject/Irksome/demos/bbm_auxiliary/demo_bbm_aux.py.rst

 as the auxiliary variable :math:`\tilde{wH}`.

-Standard Gauss-Legendre and continuous Petrov-Galerkin (cPG) methods conserve the first two invariants exactly (up to roundoff and solver tolerances.
+Standard Gauss-Legendre and continuous Petrov-Galerkin (cPG) methods conserve the first two invariants exactly (up to roundoff and solver tolerances).
 They do quite well, but are inexact for the cubic one.
 Here, we consider the reformulation in Andrews and Farrell, "Enforcing conservation laws and dissipation inequalities numerically via auxiliary variables" (arXiv:2407.11904, to appear